ishayana/cs50w-projects/README.md

 Effective use of Django for backend development.
 Writing clean, modular, and maintainable code.
 Handling database operations and user authentication securely.
-## 📜 License
-This repository is shared under the MIT License.# cs50w-projects